JacksonBurns/Crow/paper.md

 to keep the retention times with the product area. \label{fig:Example **Pull** Output}](other/example_pull_output.png)

-Once the data retrieved by **Pull** has been manipulated to indicate yields, selectivity, or other values, the user returns to 'Crow' and uses **Present**.
-This ingests *csv* files and generates graphics resembling a multi-well plate of pie charts where each pie represents the outcome of a single well (see \autoref{fig:Example Single Well}).
-'Crow' generates graphics for 96 and 24 well plates, includes 3 pre-configured color pallattes or custom color selection, and can filter data and color or shade individual wells accordingly (see \autoref{fig:Example **Present** output}).
+Once the data retrieved by **Pull** has been manipulated to indicate yields, selectivity, or other values, the user returns to `Crow` and uses **Present**.
+This ingests *csv* files and generates graphics resembling a multi-well plate of pie charts where each pie represents the outcome of a single well (see \autoref{fig:Example Single Well}). `Crow` generates graphics for 96 and 24 well plates, includes 3 pre-configured color pallattes or custom color selection, and can filter data and color or shade individual wells accordingly (see \autoref{fig:Example **Present** output}).
 All plots and graphics are created with 'matplotlib' [@Caswell:2020] which enables exporting in multiple common